Fujifilm X-M5 review: honey I shrunk the system camera

 Features & battery life: dial it up

-I’ll admit that during my brief demo session with the X-M5, I went to frame a few shots thinking it had an electronic viewfinder.
+I’ll admit that during my first day of shooting with the X-M5, I went to frame a few shots thinking it had an electronic viewfinder.
 Sadly it doesn’t have one – I’ll just have to keep my fingers crossed for an eventual X-Pro4.
 Everything has to be framed using the LCD viewfinder, which was thankfully sharp and bright enough to use outdoors without any struggles.
-That said, an overcast London in October is hardly a tough test.
+That said, an overcast London in the early days of winter was hardly a tough test.

 There’s a microHDMI output at the side, along with USB-C for charging and file transfers.
 The latter can be used to send pictures directly to a phone using Fuji’s Xapp companion app now, as well as let the camera act as a webcam for your PC or Mac.

 Open the battery gate (which can’t be done while the camera has anything mounted to its 1/4in tripod thread) and you’ll find a single UHS-II SD card slot for storage, and room for the smaller of Fuji’s two X-series batteries.
 The X-M5 is still able to squeeze out 440 shots in economy mode, though; that’s a 20% improvement over the X-T30 II, which uses an older, less efficient image processor.
-I didn’t drain it in several hours of shooting.
+I drained it fully after an entire day of shooting, split across single images and bursts.

 Performance: vlog on